‘Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s’. Matthew 22:21

 What are the things we worship?
 For what or whom do we live our lives?

-Of course, we are far too sophisticated to imagine that the person represented by the coin could be someone we might worship, someone for whom we might live our lives, but do we live our lives for the other things that money might represent?
+Of course, we are far too sophisticated to imagine that the person represented by the coin could be someone we might worship, someone for whom we might live our lives, but how much of our lives do we live for the other things that money might represent?

 Do we give God what is rightfully his?
 Is he the focus of our worship?

-I heard a question asked recently as to how people become aware of the presence of God when they come to church.
-It was a question to which I had never given any thought because I had always assumed that God’s presence was not something we found externally, not something that came to us through architecture, or music, or liturgy, or preaching or prayer, but was something that we felt in our hearts; something encouraged by being in church, but not something that depended on the church.
+I remember a question asked about how people became aware of the presence of God when they came to church.
+It was a question to which I had never given any thought because I had always assumed that God’s presence was not something we found externally, not something that came to us through architecture, or music, or liturgy, or preaching or prayer, but that it was something that we felt in our hearts; something encouraged by being in church, but not something that depended on the church.

 Doesn’t rendering to God the things that are God’s demand that our response is not just the outward things, but that it is offering him ourselves?
-Saint Paul preaches to the people of Athens in Acts Chapter 17 Verse 28 that God is the one in whom“we live, and move, and have our being.”
-If God is such a God, then all we have and are belong to him and offering him our lives is to give him what is already his.
+Saint Paul preaches to the people of Athens in Acts Chapter 17 Verse 28 that God is the one in whom ‘we live, and move, and have our being’.
+If God is such a God, then all we have and all that we are already belong to him and offering him our lives is to give him what is already his.

 Do we render to God what is God’s?
 What does that mean in our lives each week?
 Is it a matter of just attending worship each week?
 Shouldn’t it be something far more?
 Isn’t it about the whole way we live our lives?
 Isn’t it about the way we think?
 Isn’t it about the way we speak?
 Isn’t about the things we do?
 Can we honestly say we have rendered to God the things that are God’s if our life from Monday to Saturday is something very different from our life for an hour on a Sunday morning?